The Learning Centre:

 Tip: Charitable donations result in a larger tax credit once the total value donated exceeds $200.
 Since charitable donations may be saved for up to five years, compiling them for a few years and claiming them all in one year will give you a larger total credit than claiming a small amount every year.

-Your first home: If you purchased your first home a few years ago and forgot to mention it on a past return, you may want to dig up those old tax files.
-If you’re in the process of buying your first home, there’s a nonrefundable tax credit of $5,000 that may be claimed in the tax year of the purchase.
+Your first home: If you’re in the process of buying your first home, there’s a nonrefundable tax credit of $5,000 that may be claimed in the tax year of the purchase.

-Moving from your home: Moving expenses are also often missed and that doesn’t only mean the amount you spent on a moving truck and boxes.
+Moving to be closer to work or attend school: Moving expenses are also often missed and that doesn’t only mean the amount you spent on a moving truck and boxes.
 That’s because real estate commissions (which can run into five figures) are part of the claim and available if you moved at least 40 kilometres.
 If you assume those commissions were $20,000; at a 40% marginal tax rate, that’s worth $8,000 to you!

 Kids’ activities and lessons: If junior is enrolled in pricey skiing lessons in the winter and soccer camp in the summer, you’ll be able to get some of those costs back in the form of a credit.
 The Children’s Fitness Tax Credit allows parents to claim up to $500 of the costs for any children less than 16 years of age to participate in fitness activities such as sports teams and lessons.